-The core principle of FRS 115 is that an entity should recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-Specifically, the Standard introduces a 5-step approach to revenue recognition:
+The core principle of SFRS(I) 15 is that an entity should recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+Specifically, the standard introduces a 5-step approach to revenue recognition:

-- Step 1: Identify the contract(s) with a customer. - Step 2: Identify the performance obligations in the contract. - Step 3: Determine the transaction price. - Step 4: Allocate the transaction price to be the performance obligations in the contract. - Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.
+- Step 1: Identify the contract(s) with a customer. - Step 2: Identify the performance obligations in the contract. - Step 3: Determine the transaction price. - Step 4: Allocate the transaction price to the performance obligations in the contract. - Step 5: Recognise revenue when (or as) the entity satisfies a performance obligation.

-Under FRS 115, an entity recognises revenue when (or as) a performance obligation is satisfied, i.e. when control of the goods or services underlying the particular performance obligation is transferred to the customer.
-More perspective guidance has been added in FRS 115 to deal with specific scenarios.
-Furthermore, extensive disclosures are required by FRS 115.
+Under SFRS(I) 15, an entity recognises revenue when (or as) a performance obligation is satisfied, i.e. when "control" of the goods or services underlying the particular performance obligation is transferred to the customer.
+More prescriptive guidance has been added in SFRS(I) 15 to deal with specific scenarios.
+Furthermore, extensive disclosures are required by SFRS(I) 15.